 Merchandise Exports from India Scheme (MEIS)

-The Government of India has introduced Exports from India Schemes through the Foreign Trade Policy (FTP) 2015-20 with effect from 1st April 2015.
-Exports from India Schemes comprise two schemes for exports of merchandise and services namely, Merchandise Exports from India Scheme (MEIS) and Service Exports from India Scheme (SEIS).
-MEIS and SEIS schemes are designed with the aim of making India’s export products more competitive in the global markets including Europe, The United States of America and Africa.
-As part of this, the Government provides rewards to exporters to offset infrastructural inefficiencies and associated costs involved and to provide exporters with a level playing field.
-In this article, we will look at Merchandise Exports from India Scheme in detail.
+The Government of India has introduced Exports from India Schemes through the Foreign Trade Policy (FTP) 2015-20 from 1st April 2015.
+Exports from India Schemes comprise two merchandise and services export schemes: the Merchandise Exports from India Scheme (MEIS) and the Service Exports from India Scheme (SEIS).
+MEIS and SEIS schemes are designed to make India’s export products more competitive in the global markets, including Europe, The United States of America, and Africa.
+As part of this, the Government rewards exporters for offsetting infrastructural inefficiencies and associated costs involved and providing exporters with a level playing field.

 Know more about Foreign Trade Policy